Recycling configuration

 Contract lengths: “Better price by competitor” might match typical competitor contract lengths.
 If competitors usually sign 1-year contracts, 10-12 months lets you catch the renewal window.

-Feature development speed: If your team ships features quarterly, “When feature ships” works well.
+Feature development speed: If your team ships features quarterly, “When feature is implemented” works well.
 If features take years, consider a fallback fixed period.

 If your HubSpot product catalog has multiple entries representing the same offering, you can merge them in Rizer for cleaner reporting.